Mattixonix/real-estate-manager/readme.md

   </ul>
 </p>
 <p>
-  After locating the block on the website, you will see the main photo of the Paradise Estate with descriptions and the ability to choose one of 4 buildings.
+  After locating the block on the website, the user will see the main photo of the Paradise Estate with descriptions and the ability to choose one of 4 buildings.
 Hover color and transparency are #000 / 60%.
-After selecting a given Building, we can select one of its Floors and then one of the available Flats marked with appropriate colors as described in the legend.
-After hovering over the apartment, its short description will appear (it is possible for editing in the Flat display - tooltip).
-Cannot select sold Flats.
-After selecting one of the available apartments, a Flat description appears on the left (Flat display - description), its main photo in the middle, and on the right a form for generating leads, in this case the demo form only saves the application in database, for demonstration purposes.
-The "Display from the Building" option, allows us to skip displaying the Estate, and the "Sale buildings" option, adds an ask for an offer button at the Building stage and after clicking it, loads ajax modal window with a form.
+After selecting a given Building, the user can select one of its Floors and then one of the available Flats marked with appropriate colors as described in the legend.
+  After hovering over the flat, its short description will appear (it is possible for editing in the Flat display - tooltip).
+The user cannot select sold Flats.
+After selecting one of the available flats, a Flat description appears on the left (Flat display - description), its main photo in the middle, and on the right a form for generating leads, in this case the demo form only saves the application in the database, for demonstration purposes.
+  The "Display from the Building" option, allows the user to skip displaying the Estate, and the "Sale buildings" option, adds an ask for an offer button at the Building stage and after clicking it, loads ajax modal window with a form.
   It also sets the final stage to the Floor.
 </p>
 <h2>Demo module</h2>
 <p>